emmahsax/slack_messaging/README.md

 slack-messaging send --service discord
 ```

-To specify a service _and_ send a message, you can pass both at once:
+To specify a service _and_ send a customized message, you can pass both at once:

 ```bash
 slack-messaging send -s slack 'MESSAGE 1'